In the first two installments in this series, I looked at the rise of

 This, however, implies the structure that is needed to analyze and correlate event data.
 Much of the information collected by log and event management already has its own structure, but this structure can be highly inconsistent from one technology – or even one vendor within a technology – to the next.
 Data normalization is often a primary emphasis of many log and event management tools, but some, such as ArcSight, have sought to define a cross-platform format for event data to ease the burdens of normalization and rationalization.
 More vendor-neutral efforts include those of the SCAP community and the Common Event Expression (CEE) initiative.

 Normalizing widely disparate data types is no easy task, however – and it is not limited simply to questions of format.
-A given bit of data may have meaning in many different senses (witness the recent non-event concerning the differences between Ophiuchus as a constellation in astronomy, and Ophiuchus as a potential astrological sign).
-There may be substantial differences between tools as to the meaning of information.
+A given bit of data may have meaning in many different senses (witness the recent non-event concerning the differences between Ophiuchus as a constellation in astronomy, and Ophiuchus as a potential astrological sign) – but there may be substantial differences between tools as to the meaning of this information.
 (Disconnects between security, compliance and operational contexts are one such example within IT.)
 Enabling individual data elements to have relevance in a number of different contexts is at the heart of initiatives such as the Semantic Web and the field of Web ontology, which seek to provide a system for modeling, sharing and giving meaning to data in many different contexts through techniques such as the Resource Description Framework (RDF), Web Ontology Language (“OWL,” go figure) and related definition of datatypes for the XML Schema Definition Language (XSD).
 The Semantic Web has high potential for closing gaps between data-centric technologies, but implementation would be a major undertaking for many current tools, and could further expand the sheer volume of data generated and consumed by management systems.

 What about data with little or no structure, or whose nature may be very different from log or event data, which may nonetheless be relevant to security strategy and management?
 Already, we have seen the technologies of search applied to monitoring and log data by vendors such as Splunk to give organizations greater flexibility in deepening their operational insight, and not just in security.
 This suggests the larger value of the techniques of data management across the spectrum of IT operations.